-CONTROL SETTINGS-Remote
+Control Settings - Remote

-See the "Case Specs" section of this guidebook for the appropriate settings for your merchandiser.
+See FMSS-L technical data sheet for the appropriate settings for your merchandiser.
 Maintain these parameters to achieve near constant product temperatures.
 Product temperature should be measured first thing in the morning, after having been refrigerated overnight.
-Defrost times should as directed in the Case Specifications section of this guide.
+Defrost times should be as directed in the FMSS-L technical data sheet.
 The number of defrosts per day should never change.
 The duration of the defrost cycle may be adjusted to meet conditions present at your location.

-CONTROL SETTINGS-Self Contained
+Control Settings - Self Contained

-On Self Contained cases all functions, defroat, fans, temperature are controlled by Pagon ERC-2 controller.
-See case spects for proper temperature and defrost settings.
+On Self Contained cases all functions, defrost, fans, temperature are controlled by Pagon ERC-2 controller.
+See case specs for proper temperature and defrost settings.